-The term ‘cluster’ relates to their habit of gathering in large numbers in lofts and other suitable hibernating locations.
-They can also be seen basking in sunshine on sheltered walls.
-When a householder mentions the flies, often dead, on upper floor windowsills, invariably an inspection of the loft will identify the root of the infestation.
-Not all lofts suffer from cluster flies while other lofts have a recurring infestation year upon year.
-This is due to the flies leaving pheromone markers during their hibernation which next year’s flies can detect and use the same loft for their hibernation.
+The term ‘cluster fly’ relates to a number of species of flies and refers to their habit of gathering in large numbers in lofts and other suitable hibernating locations.
+The most commonly encountered by householders is Pollenia rudis.
+The focus of this blog will be relating to this species, though treatment will be the same regardless of species.
+They resemble the common house fly but tend to be lethargic.
+When at rest, the wings lie along the length of the body.
+They can often be seen basking in sunshine on sheltered walls.
+When a householder mentions flies, an inspection of the loft will often identify the root of the infestation.
+Not all lofts suffer from cluster flies, while other lofts have a recurring infestation year upon year.
+This is due to the flies leaving pheromone markers during their hibernation which next year’s flies can detect.
+The next year’s flies will use the same loft for their hibernation.

-Hibernation of course happens over the winter, with the flies reemerging in the spring to lay their eggs in soil or rotting vegetation through the summer.
+Hibernation of course happens over the winter.
 When the night-time temperatures drop during autumn, flies begin to seek out suitable hibernation locations.
-Cluster flies in ‘the wild’ are also known to hibernate in burrows and tunnels made by a range of animals from rabbits to timber boring beetles.
-The first frosts lead to the greatest numbers of flies entering hibernation, and those crisp sunny days associated with frosty nights are perfect conditions for cluster fly hibernation and perfect conditions for cluster flies to annoy householders!
-With our centrally heated homes, the que for the flies to re-emerge from hibernation in spring is less demarked than the drop in outside temperatures in the autumn which instigated hibernation, so the nuisance to the householder of their re-emergence is often less noticeable.
+Cluster flies in ‘the wild’ are also known to hibernate in burrows and tunnels.
+These are made by a range of animals from rabbits to timber boring beetles.
+The first frosts lead to the greatest numbers of flies entering hibernation.
+Crisp sunny days associated with frosty nights are perfect conditions for cluster fly hibernation.
+With our centrally heated homes, the cue for the flies to re-emerge from hibernation in spring is less marked.
+The drop in outside temperatures are more marked in the autumn compared to the increase in temperature in spring.
+This is why cluster flies are more noticeable in Autumn.

-Cluster flies congregate on windowsills and inside window frames in houses, usually on the top floor and at south facing aspects where the sun provides some warmth.
-They are characterised by the way they can be nudged with a finger before they reluctantly move and are generally encountered in the autumn when there are warm sunny days and cold nights.
-This species is likely to be Pollenia rudis, though there are over twenty different species within the Pollenia genus in the UK, most of which cannot be distinguished without a microscope.
+Cluster flies congregate on windowsills and inside window frames in houses.
+This is usually on the top floor and at south facing aspects where the sun provides some warmth.
+They are characterised by the way they can be nudged with a finger before they reluctantly move.
+They are generally encountered in the autumn when there are warm sunny days and cold nights.
+This species is likely to be Pollenia rudis, though there are over twenty different species within the Pollenia genus in the UK.
+Most cluster fly species cannot be distinguished without a microscope.